rayinla/rayinla.github.io/_posts/2018-5-27-functions.md

 ```

 For the most part, the difference in syntax was introduced to satisfy purists who are fond of writing minimal code.
 Though, the arrow function does introduce auto binding.
+Instead of getting overly technical, we'll show you what auto binding is later.

 <b>Anonymous functions</b> are versatile.
 You can set them as a value to a key in an object literal: